Steven Howard (politician): In the legislature

 From 1993 to 1999, Howard represented the town of Rutland in the Vermont House of Representatives, serving the district of Rutland-4.
 From 1995 to 1997 served as chair of the Vermont Democratic Party and was the youngest state political party chair in the nation.
 During his tenure as party chair while also serving in the Vermont State Legislature, Howard announced publicly that he was gay.
 He currently serves as one of five openly gay members of the Vermont Legislature, alongside Sen. Ed Flanagan (D-Chittenden County) and representatives Bill Lippert (D-Hinesburg), Suzi Wizowaty (D-Burlington) and Jason Lorber (D-Burlington).

-Run for Lieutenant Governor
+Run for lieutenant governor

 In January 2010, Howard announced his candidacy for the office of Lieutenant Governor in the 2010 elections - the announcement was made on his Facebook page.
 He won the Democratic primary election held on August 24, 2010.
-He went on to narrowly lose the general election to Republican Phillip Scott.
+He went on to narrowly lose the general election to Republican Phil Scott.